 After the Flight

-When Alcock and Brown awoke on 16 of June, everyone wanted a glimpse of the famous pair, with interviews and ...
+When Alcock and Brown awoke on 16 June 1919, everyone wanted a glimpse of the famous pair.
+Their prize was presented by Winston Churchill.

 The Princesses' Theatre